RaymoZou/project-a-week/Week 8 - RGB Color Guesser/README.md

 # Week 8 - RGB Color Guesser

 Try to guess the correct RGB values of the square!
+No special frameworks used for this one - just plain ol' HTML, CSS and JavaScript.